Dragooon/coding-challenge/README.md

 ### Introduction

 The project is built using Node and TypeScript.
 You will need NPM or Yarn to build and run the application.
 Unit testing is done using Jest and can be seen in the *.test.ts files.
-A sample output from the program is stored in output/result.csv.
+A **sample output** from the program is stored in `output/result.csv`.
 It was tested with Node 16.8 but it should work with Node 14+.

 A basic flow of the program is: